Archived — Government of Canada Supports Innovation at Small — and Medium-Sized Businesses in National Capital Region

 For immediate release

-Ottawa, Ontario — Small- and medium-sized businesses in the Ottawa area will have an opportunity to work with local colleges and universities to bring promising new products to the marketplace faster.
-The Honourable John Baird, Government House Leader and Minister of the Environment, today announced that an investment under the Applied Research and Commercialization Initiative would go to Algonquin College of Applied Arts and Technology.
+Ottawa, Ontario — Small- and medium-sized businesses in southern Ontario, including the Ottawa area, will have an opportunity to work with local colleges and universities to bring promising new products to the marketplace faster.
+The Honourable John Baird, Government House Leader, announced an investment under the Applied Research and Commercialization Initiative would go to the University of Ottawa.

-Under the $15-million Applied Research and Commercialization Initiative, Algonquin College will receive up to $750,000 to partner with small- and medium-sized enterprises on activities such as applied research, engineering design, technology development, product testing, and certification.
+Under the $15-million Applied Research and Commercialization Initiative, the University of Ottawa will receive up to $750,000 to partner with small- and medium-sized enterprises on activities such as applied research, engineering design, technology development, product testing, and certification.

 FedDev Ontario was created as part of Canada's Economic Action Plan to support businesses and communities in southern Ontario.
 Now in its second year of operation, the Agency is launching a number of initiatives to create a Southern Ontario Advantage and place the region in a strong position to compete in the global economy.
 These initiatives are designed to support businesses and other organizations through partnerships and investments in skills and training; innovation; research and development; and increased productivity.
 To learn more, please visit www.feddevontario.gc.ca or call 1-866-593-5505.

 For media enquiries: